 The East San Jose PEACE (Prevention Efforts Advance Community Equity) Partnership is a group of residents and organizations working to build a healthy, peaceful, and empowered community by preventing and addressing violence and trauma.

 In East San Jose, residents experience more violence and trauma than elsewhere in Santa Clara County.
-This community struggles with higher rates of hospitalizations due to assaults and firearms and higher incidents of violent crimes, such as domestic violence.
-Experiencing violence and trauma, especially multiple kinds of violence over a long period of time, results in poor health and life outcomes, ranging from heart disease, increased risk for eating disorders, substance abuse, depression, and anxiety.
+This community struggles with higher rates of hospitalizations due to assaults and firearms and more violent crimes, such as domestic violence.
+Experiencing violence and trauma, especially multiple kinds of violence over a long period of time, results in poor health and life outcomes.
+These include heart disease, increased risk for eating disorders, substance abuse, depression, and anxiety.

-Despite these adverse community experiences, the people of East San Jose continue to build upon their resiliency and assets and forge new narratives for peace and prosperity.
+Despite these negative community experiences, the people of East San Jose continue to build upon their resiliency and strengths to form peace and prosperity.

 Uniting East San Jose for Health Equity

 Health equity is when everyone has a fair opportunity to be healthy.
-That means we need to remove barriers like poverty, racism, and other forms of discrimination, and the conditions they create that make it harder to be healthy, such as lack of access to good jobs, safe environments, quality education, housing, and healthcare.
+That means barriers need to be addressed like poverty, racism, and other forms of discrimination.
+Removing these barriers removes the conditions they create that make it harder to be healthy, such as lack of access to good jobs, safe environments, quality education, housing, and healthcare.

 The PEACE Partnership builds on decades of partnerships, initiatives and relationships to improve the health and wellness of the region.
 Reducing violence and trauma is just the first step.
 The new partnerships fostered by PEACE Partnership will make it possible to lift the voices of those most affected by violence and trauma and improve the health and well-being of Santa Clara County for many years to come.